The Curriculum Offer at KSA

 The Pastoral Curriculum

-Students have five 30-minute tutor time sessions a week, one of which is a year group assembly.
+Students have five 25-minute tutor time sessions a week, one of which is a year group assembly.

 Each student’s tutor acts as a personal mentor who guides them towards achieving their potential and is the first point of contact for a student's family.
 They also analyse the regular progress data on students to ensure they achieve the very best they can.

-In addition to the form tutor, each Year Group has a Progress Leader and a Student Support Officer to support the needs of the year group and of individual students.
-The Progress Leader is dedicated to ensuring each student makes the progress that they are capable of across all their subjects.
-The Student Support Officers work to meet the pastoral and welfare needs of all students and are always available to communicate with families.
+In addition to the form tutor, each Year Group has a Head of Year to support the needs of the year group and of individual students.
+The Head of Year is dedicated to ensuring each student makes the progress that they are capable of across all their subjects.
+The Student Support Officers work alongside all Heads of Year to meet the pastoral and welfare needs of all students and are always available to communicate with families.

 At KSA we offer our students the opportunity to participate in a wide range of academic, sporting and cultural opportunities that support the daily curriculum and the achievement of students.